 Instructions

-Mix eggs, milk, half & half, vanilla and cinnamon together.
-Pour over bread.
+- Mix eggs, milk, half & half, vanilla and cinnamon together.
+Pour egg mixture over the bread cubes

-In morning, melt butter and cook with brown sugar and syrup or honey until just boiling.
+- The next morning, melt butter and cook with brown sugar and syrup until just boiling.
 Pour over bread mixture.

 What are your favorite make ahead breakfasts?